Overdraft fees could drop to as low as $3 under new Biden proposal

 Overdraft fees have been a financial bonanza for the banking industry, with the CFPB estimating that banks collected $280 billion in overdraft fees in the last 20 years.
 These fees became so popular that one bank CEO named his boat the “ Overdraft.”

-Caving to popular and political pressure, most of the biggest banks have added safeguards to customers’ accounts to allow them to bring the balance back into positive territory before they incur a fee.
+But banks have changed their overdraft practices in response to political and popular pressure on in the last few years, and question the need for the government regulators to step in now.
+Most of the biggest banks have added safeguards to customers’ accounts to allow them to bring the balance back into positive territory before they incur a fee.
 Bank of America, once considered by industry critics to be the biggest abuser of overdraft fees, cut its fee from $35 to $10 two years ago and says revenue from overdraft fees is now less than 10% of what it had been.

-While overdraft fees have fallen in recent years, a Bankrate survey found that 91% of bank accounts still can charge overdraft fees.
+JPMorgan, the nation’s largest bank, now gives customers a $50 cushion when they go negative in their account.
+CEO Jamie Dimon told lawmakers in 2022 that with changes the bank has made, roughly 70% of all transactions that cause a negative balance do not incur overdraft fees.

 The Associated Press receives support from Charles Schwab Foundation for educational and explanatory reporting to improve financial literacy.
 The independent foundation is separate from Charles Schwab and Co.
 Inc. The AP is solely responsible for its journalism.